fermmm/group-date/readme/deploying-aws.md

    `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`

    This will generate 2 CSV files in the database-backups folder, one containing the vertices and one containing the edges.

+2. Go to the [S3 Management Console](https://s3.console.aws.amazon.com/s3/home), enter in your bucket and click Upload.
+Then upload both CSV files you created in the previous step.